 Your calorie deficit shouldn’t be extreme.

 Okay.
-Onto how to increase NEAT eleven simple ways!
+Onto how to increase NEAT in eleven simple ways!

 How To Increase NEAT (And Burn More Calories)

 Make more trips when you put your laundry away.

 I do this all of the time since I’m a mom.
 Rather than putting everything away all at once, I do this: Fold a few things – put them away.
 Repeat.
 This has me going all over the house in and out of everyone’s room.

 It’s not super efficient, but if you have the time, it can really increase your energy burned.